Table of Contents

 Demand-Side Platform Targeting

-What matters in native, especially for performance-oriented campaigns, is audience.
+What matters in native, especially for performance-oriented campaigns, is target audience.
 Check if your preferred DSP offers any kind of audience targeting.
 Why?
 Because, as Google mentions, “audience targeting allows you to reach people based on who they are, their interests and habits, what they’re actively researching, or how they have interacted with your business”.

 If the DSP allows granular targeting where you can frame your audience, this will surely be a good choice for you!